 There are a few states that require you to attend prep classes, so please check with our post on your state: https://mycareertools.com/ged-schools-and-testing-centers-by-state/

 Are GED courses free?

 But beware, not everything is offered at no cost.
-In Florida, for example, most preparation facilities are state-required to charge a fee of $30 per term, and many companies offer HSE courses at a modest contribution!
+In Florida, for example, most preparation facilities are state-required to charge a fee of $30 per term, and many companies offer GED courses at a modest contribution!

 GED Test requirements

 Qualification requirements also vary slightly by state, but in general you must be 18 years of age or older, not already hold a secondary education degree, and not be registered for another school program.

 In most states, applicants 16 and 17 years old may apply if they meet strict requirements.
 You best contact a GED (HiSET-TASC) testing site near you or your state’s department of education.